- Rates tend to be inexpensive

 If you are borrowing a working capital or debt refinancing loan, you will be able to accept the offer and receive your funds.

-If you are borrowing a commercial real estate loan, you will receive a letter of intent, so you can negotiate terms with the property seller and other parties involved in the deal.
+If you are borrowing a commercial real estate loan, you will receive a letter of intent so that you can negotiate terms with the property seller and other parties involved in the deal.
 The property you are interested in will also have to be valued before you are allowed to access the funds.
 When negotiations and the valuation are done, you can accept the offer and receive your funds.

 The time from application to funding can take anywhere between one week and three months, depending on the loan product, the speed at which you provide the necessary documents, and other factors.

 Sales & Advertising Transparency

 SmartBiz provides everything you need to know to make an informed borrowing decision on its website.
 If you poke around a little bit and do your research, you won’t be surprised by anything during the application and loan process.

 Customer Service & Technical Support